 The TBR's work on this initiative has leaned heavily on the works of David Yeager at the University of Texas at Austin and Carol Dweck at Stanford University.
 Yeager focuses on the development and understanding in students, how their social cognitions contribute to how they respond in different areas, and how to redirect negative beliefs into positive pathways.
 Carol Dweck's work focuses on the why and how of failures and success and how to encourage a successful mindset.
 She has shown that it is possible to change students' mindsets in ways that leave a lasting impact on their academic careers.

-The Tennessee Board of Regents would like to acknowledge and thank the Gates Foundation for their contributions to this initiative.
+The Tennessee Board of Regents would like to acknowledge and thank the Gates Foundation and the National Science Foundation for their contributions to this initiative.

 For more information about TBR's Academic Mindset work, please contact Emma Huelskoetter, TBR's Coordinator of Campus Mindset Interventions, at firstname.lastname@example.org or 629-216-4084.